dfulmer/notes-check/README.md

 Replace any code in the text editor with the contents of Note Check.gs.

 Change the line "var apikey = ‘your_api_key’;" to add your api key.
+The key will need these Permissions: Area: Acquisition, Env: Production or Sandbox, Permissions: Read-only.

 Click the Save Project disk icon at the top.